Dowlatabad, Dehaqan

 Dowlatabad (دولت اباد) (Note: Also romanized as Dowlatābād) is a neighborhood in the city of Golshan in the Central District of Dehaqan County, (Note: Formerly Semirom-e Sofla County) Isfahan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, Dowlatabad's population was 909 in 217 households, when it was a village in Musaabad Rural District.

-After the census, the village of Musaabad merged with the villages of Dowlatabad and Mehdiabad to form the new city of Golshan.
+In 2010, the village of Musaabad was converted to a city and renamed Golshan after merging with the villages of Dowlatabad and Mehdiabad.